Judge sets hearing on $1M-a-day sweepstakes from Elon Musk PAC helping Donald Trump

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-A Philadelphia judge has set a hearing Thursday morning in the city prosecutor’s bid to shut down Elon Musk’s $1 million-a-day sweepstakes in battleground states.
+A Philadelphia judge is holding a hearing Thursday morning in the city prosecutor’s bid to shut down Elon Musk’s $1 million-a-day sweepstakes in battleground states.
 The giveaways come from Musk’s political organization, which aims to boost Donald Trump’s presidential campaign.

 Philadelphia District Attorney Larry Krasner, a Democrat, filed suit Monday to stop the America PAC sweepstakes, which is set to run through Election Day.
 Judge Angelo Foglietta will hear motions on the issue in a City Hall courtroom.